 Already out of print!
 BUT, we have two copies remaining...

 Here's a volume that's not for the faint of heart.
-In these 88, oversize, A4 pages, J. Webster Sharp applies her dazzling stippling technique to translating the psychological underpinnings of the mental health issues that occupied Edwardian era egalitarian, George Ives, driving his assembling of a massive hoard of newspaper clippings that he collected into a lengthy series of scrapbooks over a period of 50 years (think Henry Darger as a scrapper).
+In these 88, oversize, A4 pages, J. Webster Sharp applies her dazzling stippling technique (think Drew Friedman doing storyboards for Eraserhead) to translating the psychological underpinnings of the mental health issues that occupied Edwardian era egalitarian, George Ives, whose obsessions led him to assemble a massive hoard of newspaper clippings that he then collected into a lengthy series of scrapbooks over a period of 50 years (think Henry Darger as a scrapper).
 Hallucinogenic is the word that first comes to mind while scanning these images.
 Also, disturbing.

-At the conclusion of the volume, hand written transciptions of some of the newspaper clippings that inspired the comics are appended.
+At the conclusion of the volume, hand written transcriptions of some of the newspaper clippings that inspired the comics are appended.

 Anyone interested in some background on the creation of this work is encouraged to tune in to this 45-minute interview with J. Webster Sharp hosted by publisher Avery Hill.